runbiscuit/layered/README.md

 Move the Layered files in the right location, and the next time you start Transmission, it will use Layered.
 If you're using the daemon, you can simply send it a `SIGHUP`.

 #### Linux
-To use Layered, you may replace the contents of `/usr/share/transmission/web` with Layered.
+To use Layered, you may replace the contents of `/usr/share/transmission/web`.

 ```
 cd /usr/share/transmission